-Mine gross profit - For the three months ended March 31, 2021, mine gross profit increased by \$8.4 million compared to the same period in 2020.
-The increase was primarily due to increased average realized prices for gold, silver, copper, and zinc and the lower base metal treatment and refining costs.
+Mine gross profit - For the three months ended June 30, 2021, mine gross profit increased by \$8.2 million compared to the same period in 2020.
+The increase was primarily due to increased net sales due to higher average realized prices for gold, silver, copper, and zinc and the lower base metal treatment and refining costs, as well as an increase in production and sales compared to the same period last year, which suffered an interruption due to the COVID-19 shutdown during the period.
+The net sales increase was offset by increased production costs discussed above.